Bhanudeep/Face-Recognition-based-attendance-using-RaspberryPi/README.md

 • Built contact less Face Recognition based attendance system(To mitigate Spread of Virus).Built in Python along with few c++ libraries such as Cmake and Dlib.
 • The product is built around Raspberry Pi4 which also includes few sensors for detection, ranging purposes.
 • Integrated this product with Spoof detection in a simple and efficient approach while marking attendance.

-There are specific readme's in designated Directories. server is server side ofapplication, ult is client side of application.
+• There are specific readme's in designated Directories.

-There's another standalone version which works directly on a device like raspberry pi 4 etc(located in standalone directory).
+• There's another standalone version which works directly on a device like raspberry pi 4 etc(located in standalone directory).
-This version is more optimised for speed an accuracy.
+• This version is better optimised for speed an accuracy.
 IT ALSO INCLUDES SPOOF DETECTION

-Please read REAADME.txt in synchronisation directory to know how to maintain sync when two or more devices are in use.
+• Please read README.txt in synchronisation directory to know how to maintain sync when two or more devices are in use.
-Code differs from single module to multiple modules.
+• Code differs from single module to multiple modules.
-The modified code is also provided in Synchronisation/device1/eexec1.py , Synchronisation/device2/eexec2.py.
+• The modified code is also provided in Synchronisation/device1/eexec1.py , Synchronisation/device2/eexec2.py.
-This is just for 2 devices.
-Modify the code to get more tha 2 devices.
+• This is just for 2 devices.
+Modify the code to get more than 2 devices.
 IMPORTANT!!!
 Make sure to add camera.resolution = (2516,1944) or your camera resolution before camera =PiCamera to get as much as details possible.
 For further queries contact me : bhanudeepsimhadry@gmail.com